curiopost/common-issues/README.md

 # Common Issues

-### 1. Unable to open image gallery when creating a post
+### 1. Unable to open image gallery when creating a post or a question or adding an avatar

 To fix this follow the steps: